Centropa in Education

 Our programs are available in English, Hebrew, German, Czech, Slovak, Bulgarian, Hungarian, Polish, Lithuanian and Romanian.

-Teachers use our materials to teach history, languages (German, English as a second language), language arts, ethics and values, Holocaust, 20th century Jewish history, film-making, and photography.
+Teachers use our materials to teach history, world languages (Spanish, German, English as a second language), language arts, ethics and values, Holocaust, 20th century Jewish history, film-making, photography, and art.

 Interactive Student Projects

 Our program is supplemented by an interactive project site where students can upload their own projects, comment on other school projects, and get in touch with each other.
 In our Border Jumping Community, you can find student projects from all over the world, documented through photos, videos, power point presentations, and texts.

 Innovative Online Platform

 Our educational program is based on the 1,200 interviews with Jewish Holocaust survivors and 22,000 of their family pictures that Centropa collected since 2000.
 We have then turned some of the most compelling biographies into short multi-media films that are being used in more than 500 schools in 20 countries.
 So far, we offer more than 30 short, biographical films about European-Jewish family stories, as well as 10 brief documentary films.
 All films are between 3 and 30 minutes long and can easily be used in various educational settings, such as public schools, Jewish schools, Jewish congregational schools, university classes, and adult education.

 You will find all our films at www.centropa.org/centropa-cinema and you can download them free of charge.

 All photos and biographies can be found at www.centropa.org/search-our-database-jewish-memory.

 Our three goals for all of our teachers are to: